Memorandum of Association (MoA): Meaning, Format, Clauses, and Objectives

 Alteration of Memorandum of Association (MoA)

-• Change like the liability of company members
+• Change in liability structure: When there is a revision in the liability of members

 Benefits of Memorandum of Association (MoA)